 My family and I all agreed on an overnight camping experience in the desert

 Not everyone will have the same travel budget.
 Be sure to discuss everyone’s needs ahead of time.
 Some people can live with basic or budget accommodations, others cannot.
 Meet in the middle or perhaps look at other options like Air Bnb or a house rental via HomeAway.
 If I’m going on a girlfriend trip, we’re often just lounging around at the pool or going to the spa so I splurge on a nicer hotel.
 In Morocco, we stayed at mid-range accommodations because most of the day we would be out exploring and partaking in activities.

 Group Travel Tip #8 – Making Reservations

-If you are traveling with a bigger group or you are interested in popular local restaurants, you may want to think about making reservations in advance.
+If you are travelling with a bigger group or you are interested in popular local restaurants, you may want to think about making reservations in advance.
 Not all places can seat larger groups as easily and popular eateries are often booked up in advance.
-Also if you need a rental car and are traveling with more than 5, do you need to rent a mini-van or SUV?
+Also if you need a rental car and are travelling with more than 5, do you need to rent a mini-van or SUV?
 Those tend to book up quickly so be prepared!

 Group Travel Tip #9 – Plan A Lot Of Down Time

 If you have a lot of activities that you want to partake in, make sure to also schedule some downtime.
 People have different limits and some may tire easier than others.
 So be sure to leave windows to go back to your accommodations and chill out.
 Rushing around and not having a moment to breath is not fun.